Internet DRAFT - draft-ietf-pwe3-mspw-er

 controlled signaling (strict or loose) for special MS-PWs.
 This

-document describes the extensions and procedures necessary for
+document specifies the extensions and procedures required to enable

 Requirements Language